WallarooLabs/wally/book/python/writing-your-own-stateful-application.md

 ### Computation

-The computation here is fairly straightforward: given a data object and a state object, update the state with the new data, and return the new state:
+The computation here is fairly straightforward: given a data object and a state object, update the state with the new data, and return some data that tells Wallaroo what to do next.

 ```python
 class AddVotes(object):